Greaver77/valkyrie/How-To-Calibrate-Valkyrie's-Joints.md

 3. Install the calibration fixture for the joint you are installing, or move the joint to it's hard stop if you are calibrating a joint that does not use a fixture.

 4. Click the 'Calibrate Joint' button corresponding to the joint you are calibrating.
+Load coeffs

 ## [Shoulder Pitch](https://www.youtube.com/watch?v=i_R_QV1J_CA)